 Eyes are mirrors for our emotions, so we must take care of those.
 Due to various reasons eyes are getting many diseases.
 Red eyes or bloodshot eyes are one of the main things.

-There are several reasons for this effect, such as Ophthalmia, Dry eyes, Allergy, Contact lens, Computer vision syndrome, Cosmetic Eyelid surgery, Glaucoma and more.
+There are several reasons for this effect, such as Ophthalmia, Dry eyes, Allergy, Contact lens, Computer vision syndrome, Cosmetic Eyelid Surgery, Glaucoma, and more.

-This Sympathetic Ophthalmia (SO) will happen very rarely, it can occur 0.2 to 0.5% of non-surgical eyes wounds and less than 0.01% of surgical eye wounds.
+This Sympathetic Ophthalmia (SO) will happen very rarely, it can occur in 0.2 to 0.5% of non-surgical eyes wounds and less than 0.01% of surgical eye wounds.

-Ensuingly the symptoms growth to include:
+Ensuingly the symptoms grow to include:

 > Heavy eye pain and redness in both eyes